-This is a call for proposals for EU action grants in the field of the Cross Sectoral under the Creative Europe Programme.
+This is a call for proposals for EU action grants in the field of Cross Sectoral strand under the Creative Europe Programme.

 The regulatory framework for this EU Funding Programme is set out in:

 - Regulation 2018/1046 (EU Financial Regulation) - the basic act (Creative Europe Regulation 2021/8181).